SimonMaracine/checkers-engine/engine/protocol.md

 ## Engine -> GUI

+### READY

+Informs the GUI that the engine has started.
+Must be sent once at the very beginning.
+The GUI should wait for this message before sending any other commands.

 ### ALERT \<warning or error message\>

 Informs the GUI that it couldn't understand the last command, or it was invalid, or something went wrong.
 It must contain a message.

 The engine is free to never send this message to GUI.
 It exists solely as a debug facility.
 It can, however, send it at any time, for any sensible reason.
 For example: it couldn't process a command, the requested parameter